mledan/td-ameritrade-js-api-ui/README.md

 # Contribute:
 Feel free to use this as a starting base to save you some time in getting started and understanding the API.
+If you're looking for python implementation head over to https://github.com/areed1192/td-ameritrade-python-api/

 # Demo:
 https://htmlpreview.github.io/?https://github.com/mledan/tda-api-js-ui-interface/blob/main/index.html